C-CREAD/finance-budget/README.md

-# Finance Budget Tracker
+# Finance Budget Tracker (v1.5 Flask)
-This is my Python mini-project that represents a financial budget tracker.
+This is my Python mini-project that represents a financial budget tracker using the Flask framework.

 ## Description
-This mini-project is a terminal program that will let users to create different incomes, expenses, and budgets using Python and SQLite.
+This full-stack development mini-project lets users create incomes, expenses, and budgets using Python, Flask, and SQLite.
-The user can create, update, and delete incomes and expenses but can only create and update budgets.
-The user can also view the incomes, expenses, and budgets in a table format for neatness and readability.
-Each income and expense will have its amounts and categories, while the budget will have an initial amount and calculated remainder amount and percentage based on the net income of incomes and expenses that share the same category.
+The user can create/update/delete/view incomes, expenses, and budgets.

 ## Installation
 To install this project on your computer, follow the instructions below: